 • Speed: the greatest average horizontal speed over a vertical distance of 1000 m

-All tracks uploaded to this site are automatically entered into the worldwide online performance ranking.
-The current champions out of 13,000+ submitted tracks are:
+All tracks uploaded to this site automatically participate in the worldwide online ranking.
+The current champions out of 15,600+ submitted tracks are:

 |Distance||Alexey Galda||Rochelle||CR+, Squirrel||2016-10-23||5.996 km|